webui-dev/v-webui/README.md

 ```

 > [!TIP]
-> On Windows it is recommended to use GCC or Clang to compile a WebUI V program.
-TCC is currently not working due to missing header files.
+> It is recommended to use GCC or Clang to compile a WebUI V program.
-> You can use the `-cc` flag to specify a custom compiler.
+> TCC is currently not working due to missing header files.
 E.g.:
 >
 > ```
 > v -cc gcc run .